frankcohen/ReflectionsOS/Devices/Hoober/hoober_project_notes.md

   Hoober removes the Sox solder pads for speaker, haptic, gesture, battery, power, center/left/right buttons Remove resistors for center, left, right buttons.

-- Power switch, press and hold to turn-on, press and hold to force off.
+- Power switch, press and hold to turn-on, press to force off.
 Switch is side mounted at the edge of the board, at a 180 degree angle from the USB port.

+- Boot and Reset buttons buttons side mounted at the edge of the board.

 - Battery charging when powered over USB-C. Powered by LiPo or USB.